Amazonian Country Located at he heart of the Equatorial Line

 in a luxurious colonial-style apartment.
 Current

-sitting president, considering that the palace and most state agencies are Ecuadorian heritages, converted the presidential
+sitting president, considering that the palace

-palace into a museum accessible to anyone who wishes to visit.
+museum accessible to anyone who wishes to visit.

 El Panecillo is a 656 foot hill located to the south of the Old City, at the top of this hill we can see an impressive 148 foot tall